 From the Civetta

 The 5 Torri ski area can be reached counter-clockwise with the shuttle buses (on payment) departing from Pescul in the Civetta ski area.
-Then take the Fedare chairlift to the Averau saddle, descend the Fedare piste, turn right to the Croda Negra chairlift, which leads to a small saddle, the starting point of the Croda Negra slope.
+Then take the Fedare chairlift to the Averau saddle, descend the Fedare piste, and turn right to the Croda Negra chairlift, which leads to a small saddle, the starting point of the Croda Negra slope.
 This beautiful panoramic piste leads first to Col Gallina and then to the Falzarego pass, where you take the Lagazuoi cable car.
-On the Lagazuoi you can visit the emplacement FW 4 and then descend on the Armentarola slope to the Val Badia.
+On Mt.
+Lagazuoi you can visit the emplacement FW 4 and then descend on the Armentarola slope to the Val Badia.

 The Great War Ski Tour requires an early morning ski start

-DISTANCES (including one hour for lunch)
+Distances including one hour for lunch:

 Length of the route: 78-100 km